ynagatomo/ARBasicApp/README.md

 ## Design

 ### Xcode project

+This project was created with the following settings.

 - Choose a template for your new project: Multiplatform: `iOS`, Application: `App`
 - Choose options for your new project: Interface: `SwiftUI`, Language: `Swift`